CitizenLabDotCo/citizenlab/docs/README.md

 ### Fixed
 - The empty white popup box won't pop up anymore after clicking the map view in non-ideation phases.
 - Styling mistakes in the idea page voting and participatory budget boxes.
+- The tooltip shown when hovering over a disabled idea posting button in the project page sticky top bar is no longer partially hidden

 ## 2020-12-01